 Worried about mice?

-If you are worried about a future mice infestation, you can take some practical steps now to prevent mice getting indoors in the first place.
-If however, you've found that mice are already inside your property you need to act quickly.
+If you are worried about a future mice infestation, you can take some practical steps now to prevent mice from getting indoors in the first place.
+But if you've found that mice are already inside your property, you need to act quickly by choosing the best solution from the start.
+DIY solutions cost you time and money without providing results.
+They lack the effectiveness that you get with a professional mouse exterminator.